Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

 So I did something about it

 My outdoor experiences have thrived and grown.
 My confidence in my abilities has doubled…at least!
 It’s been incredible.
-And for every bad experience I’ve had in the last couple of years stemming from sexism, I now have may full of laughter and fun.
+And for every bad experience I’ve had in the last couple of years stemming from sexism, I now have many more full of laughter and fun.

 For the first time, I feel like the outdoor world is mine and I belong.

 So am I a hypocritical sexist?
 Maybe.
-But if that is what it takes to allow me and others like me to enjoy and feel relaxed in an environment which is rightfully ours….well then, I’m totally ok with that.
+But if that is what it takes to allow me and others who feel like me to enjoy and feel relaxed in an environment which is just as much ours as anyone elses….well then, I’m totally ok with that.

 EDIT: Following (expected) comments regarding this piece, I wanted to make something clear.
 Love Her Wild is NOT about man-hating.
 Comments made in the group that generalise, degrade or could be seen as sexist towards men are deleted and repeat offenders removed from the group.
 The private Facebook group is there as a supportive space for women to discuss and share and celebrate.
 Not to criticise others.
 I am an avid fighter for equality, both for men and women.